Gaining Muscle Mass With IBS (and Other GI Disorders)

 With that said, the information you are about to read is based mostly on anecdotal evidence and my own research done on the topic.

 Unfortunately, it’s nearly impossible to give hard, cold guidelines that will apply to everyone with digestive issues.
-My first piece of advice then is to figure out what works for you based on your personal experiments with food, and to keep those in mind as you consider the suggestions within this article.
+My first piece of advice then is to figure out what works for you based on your personal experiments with food, and to keep those things in mind as you consider the suggestions within this article.

 Before we begin, let’s go back to the basics of nutrition.